marcelFRO/ecommerce-analytics/README.md

 1. **Aggregation efficiency** — questions like "top 10% customers' revenue share" or "year-over-year cohort progression" require grouping, window functions, and conditional aggregation that are expressed cleanly in SQL but become awkward in DAX with large row counts.

 2. **Methodology transparency before visualization** — every query was constructed with documented intent (the question being answered), filter rationale (status convention, date range), and validation against multiple aggregations.
-Findings were captured in working notes before being translated into visuals — preventing the chart-hunting trap of "let me make a graph and see what it shows."
+Findings were captured in working notes before being translated into visuals.

 3. **Pre-validate findings before dashboarding** — building visuals to "discover" insights is backwards.
 SQL exploration surfaces what's interesting first, then visuals are designed to communicate confirmed findings to specific stakeholders.